 The fight to achieve food security and end hunger is one of the greatest challenges facing the world.
 Rising populations, diminishing resources and deteriorating environments only raise the stakes.
 A greater diversity of genetic resources in genebanks, available to all through an efficient, global, ex situ conservation system, helps to ensure a secure food supply at more stable prices.
 It provides the raw genetic material to breed for a more nutritious and varied food supply and increases the access of the poor to more affordable and healthier food to fight malnutrition.

 Adapting to Climate Change

 Climate change will place unprecedented pressures on our ability to grow the food we require.
 These impacts will be particularly severe in developing countries.
-Scenarios from the International Panel on Climate Change show warming will take place over the next several decades irrespective of any action we take today.
+Scenarios from the Intergovernmental Panel on Climate Change (IPCC) show warming will take place over the next several decades irrespective of any action we take today.
 The same models show conditions for agriculture will be dramatically different from those which prevail today.
 Adapting agriculture to these future conditions is essential.

 Climate change scientists widely recognize the need for new and improved crop varieties that can withstand these challenges.
 These improved crops are essential not only to reduce hunger but also to strengthen global food security in the medium and long term.
 The development of crop varieties that can cope with heat, drought, flood and other weather extremes may well be the single most important step we can take to adapt to climate change.
 However, breeding new varieties can often take up to 10 years, which mean the dramatically different conditions predicted for 2030 are a mere two breeding cycles away for some crops.